Wednesday, August 2, 2023

 St. Louis Report

 Sometimes God's goodness overwhelms me, and today I am feeling His awesome power.
-We trekked to Washington University Center for Advanced medicine for a recheck with Dr. Bridwell on the scoliosis.
+We trekked to Washington University Center for Advanced Medicine for a recheck with Dr. Bridwell on the scoliosis.
 A year ago her curvature had progressed from 22 degrees to 25 degrees, and the doctor discussed treatment options: bracing and surgery.
 He also explained the progressive nature of this condition and told us that typically children diagnosed at such an early age progress fairly quickly.
 The idea of inserting an expandable rod by her spine broke my heart.
 Grace is such an active, spunky girl that I hoped we could find another option.
-I even asked about excercise, which has not proved to be effective.
-But, we forgot thatthe doctor wasn't really the one in charge here.
+I even asked about exercise, which has not been proven effective.
+But, we forgot that the doctor wasn't really the one in charge here.

 Wednesday, July 11, 2012